ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

 This file is located in ${SP_HOME}/sdp/pipeline/spbindings.py

-For this tutorial, this file must configured as below
+For this tutorial, this file content must be

     import spconst